whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_1.md

 (21451, 11)
 ```

 **Warning.** When I do this the process is using up 1Gb of memory (as reported by `top`).
-That's second only to Microsoft Word!
+Only
+Microsoft Word is using more!
+We'll come back to memory issues [later in the
+tutorial](Memory_issues_and_how_to_solve_them.md).

-**Question:** how could you best replicate the above across-species query in python?
+**Question:** how could you carry out the above across-species query in python?

+### How many protein-coding genes are there?

-The above counts all "genes" - not all of these code for proteins though.
+The above counts all "genes" - however, not all of these code for proteins though.

-**Question:** How do we count protein-coding genes?
+**Question:** How do we count just the protein-coding genes?

 **Challenge:** Can you update your `gff.py` code to make it easy to get this information out?